houssemFat/useful/README.md

 # useful
-Quick utilities codes for automate and repetetive tasks
+Quick utilities codes for repetetive and common tasks
 #### * parse fromatted file text to json